 Yes.
-All android headunits have GPS satellite, and you just need to install the mapping.
-The free Google maps is a popular choice.
+All Android headunits have GPS satellites; you need to install the mapping.
+Free Google Maps is a popular choice.

 Yes.
-All android headunits have GPS and you just need to add a map for a full navigation system.
+Android headunits have GPS; you must add a map for a full navigation system.

-No. There are two notable free navigation options for the android headunits.
-Both Google maps and Google waze are popular free navigation options.
+No. There are two notable free navigation options for the Android headunits, and both Google Maps and Google Waze are popular free navigation options.

-GPS is the Global Positioning System of satellites that orbit the earth.
-The GPS satellites send out signals from their positions in space and these can be detected by the android headunit.
-The headunit can then calculate it’s position on planet Earth within to about 3m.
-All of our recommended android headunits and even the ones that are junk have GPS facilities built in.
+GPS is the Global Positioning System of satellites that orbit the Earth.
+The GPS satellites send out signals from their positions in space, and the Android headunit can detect these, and the headunit can then calculate its position on Earth within about 3m.
+Our recommended Android headunits, even junk ones, have built-in GPS facilities.

-GPS is a basic function of an android headunit.
-GPS doesn’t work without an aerial so all android headunits are supplied with a GPS aerial.
+GPS is a basic function of an Android headunit.
+GPS doesn’t work without an aerial, so all Android headunits are supplied with a GPS aerial.
 The aerial doesn’t need to be mounted outside the vehicle and will function well on the dashboard if it can see through the window.
-Having a roof mounted GPS aerial will get a better ‘view’ of the GPS satellites and get a stronger signal of their transmissions, which is always beneficial.
+A roof-mounted GPS aerial will get a better ‘view’ of the GPS satellites and a stronger signal of their transmissions, which is always beneficial.

 GPS grows with SatNav

 GPS suddenly becomes a lot more useful than just a location with the addition of SatNav.
-Satellite Navigation software can use the GPS position, a software map and some clever algorithms to plan a route.
-Add a data connection in the form of a SIM card, USB 4G Dongle or even a Bluetooth connection to your phone.
-This can capture traffic information and then you get a fully featured Sat Nav in your android headunit.
+Satellite Navigation software can use the GPS position, a software map, and some clever algorithms to plan a route.
+Add a data connection in the form of a SIM card, USB 4G Dongle, or even a Bluetooth connection to your phone, and this can capture traffic information and get a fully featured Sat Nav in your Android headunit.